jjmpsp/jjmpsp.github.io/list/tutorials.md

 show_profile: true
 ---

-I am a huge fan of continuous learning and love learning new skills.
-I spend a lot of my income on new learning materials but I want to share my knowledge with you here for free.
+Joel is a huge fan of continuous learning, personal development, and learning new skills.
+Joel spends a great amount of time and money resources on new learning materials.
+He shares this knowledge on his personal website as he believes everyone should be able to receive a free education in topics schools don't teach.

 {% for tutorial in site.tutorials %}
 - [{{ tutorial.title }}]({{ site.baseurl }}{{ tutorial.url }})